abdalem/angular-starter-kit/README.md

 # Getting Started

-You have three ways to start the project:
+You have three ways to start the project (`npm install` before any of the case you choose):

 ## Without Docker
 Make sur you have Node, NPM and the Angular CLI installed globally.
-Then, you can run `npm install` and `ng serve` for a dev server.
+Then, you can run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## With Docker
 Install docker (see the official docs) and docker-compose.
 Then, go on docker-compose.yml and uncomment: